ansys/pyscadeone/doc/source/user_guide/modeler.rst

     PyScadeOne tries to be lazy to handle large projects.
 For instance, looking for all sensors requires to load all sources.

-    Looking for a specific item will load the sources until the required item is found.
+    Looking for a specific item, the sources are loaded until the required item is found.

 In the following example, the :py:meth:`ansys.scadeone.core.model.Model.find_declaration`